ionic-team/ionic-portals/website/docs/getting-started/guide.md

 ## Configure

-After installing the depenency you need to register your copy of Ionic Portals at runtime.
+After installing the dependency you need to register your copy of Ionic Portals at runtime.
 This will work both offline and in production.
 You'll need to call [PortalManager.register(myApiKey)](../reference/android/portal-manager#register) before creating any Portals in your app.
 Below is a simple example of how to bootstrap Ionic Portals before loading any Portal instances in your app.
 To get an API Key, refer to the [Sign Up](#signup) section.

 <Tabs
 defaultValue="ios"